2Parale/magento-plugin/README.md

 - Supports configurable category-based commissions (with default fallback).
 - Includes CSP whitelist entries for required tracking domains.
 - Validates remote click script URL before injection.
+- Inserts the credits text "Active in BusinessLeague" with a link to businessleague.com in the footer of every page of the store.
+Can be disabled if you want to customize how the credits text is added.

 ## Package